 West Virginia Department of Environmental Protection Office of Oil and Gas

 NRC - Reports of oil and hazardous materials spills and related incidents are downloaded daily from the National Response Center (NRC), the nation's official site for polluters, responders and concerned citizens to report such incidents.
+We publish these reports on SkyTruth Alerts.
 We encourage anyone who may have witnessed an oil or hazmat spill to immediately file an accurate report with the NRC, including a latitude/longitude location.
 Most of the pollution incidents shown on these maps are derived from the NRC, and involve a variety of causes and materials.
 Only some of these incidents are related to oil and gas production and transportation.
 We do not display all of the reports published by the NRC; many lack adequate information to put them on a map.
 The filter we apply to the NRC reports is as follows:

 1. Eliminate any report that cannot be assigned a geographic location.